 - Reduces chronic pain

-- Helps treat heart disease
+- It helps treat heart disease.

 - Improves sleep

 - It helps end self-destructive thoughts and behaviors.